Efik mythology: Myth on Bush soul

 Prior to the prominence of Christian beliefs in Efik society, the Efik believed in the soul's affinity to animals.
 It was believed that every individual had a soul in an animal, could transfer their consciousness to the body of the animal and materialise as the animal.
 Children were taught never to kill a wall gecko (Ukpọñ Eyen).
 Whatever occurred to the animal-affinity also occurred to the human.
 According to Rosalind Hackett who quotes Etubom Ewa Henshaw, "There was a hierarchy of animals, the leopard being the highest followed by wild dogs, crocodiles, boa constrictors and other snakes, wall geckos and so on."
 Animals and some species of fish were regarded as potential affinities, but never plants, insects or rocks.
 The choice of the animal was made before birth and was influenced by Eka Abasi (The Mother God).
 A person's personality and behavioural characteristics were considered to be determined by the animal soul.
 According to Simmons, A very slow person possessed the python as his animal-affinity while a filthy person had a pig affinity, A strong, healthy individual possessed either a crocodile or spitting cobra and the affinity of one who had many white discolorations on the skin was thought to be a species of lizard called owuri; such people had the ability to draw money to themselves at night when the lizard howled.
 If an Individual craved oil palm fruits he possessed either a monkey affinity or that of a fish called ɔfɔt.
 A very powerful Individual has the animal affinity of a chimpanzee.

 Mythical Places

 Several mythical places can be found in the Efik cosmology.
 The Efik believed that the world was flat as such, the edge of the world was known as Ononkoni (Ọnọkọni)).
 The Efik believed in the existence of a realm known as Ọnọsi where the spirits of the dead reside. Ọnọsi is said to have been located around the village of Usahadet and was bordered by the realm of the Ndem (Marine deities) known as Obio Ndem.
 Obio Ndem was believed to be the meeting place of the society known as Ekongeze.
+Obio Ndem is described by Etinyin Andem Ita stating:

+Obio Ndem is like a city on land with the only difference being that it is under water.
+Like us on land, they have roofed houses, families, markets, etc. The city is ruled by the deity overseeing the region.
+Sometimes, when people go missing while swimming, fishing or sojourning by water, sacrifices are offered to the deity overseeing the jurisdiction where the person went missing when such sacrifices are accepted, the person resurfaces back on land most times with no recollection of how he/she got there and other times with vague recollection of being held hostage in a city under the sea where people gathered and deliberated on what is to be done to the hostage.